dominic-m/Machine-Learning-A-Z/README.md

 ## Note: It is illegal to copy any code from this repository.

-Some code from Machine Learning A-Z course
+Code from Super Data Science's Machine Learning A-Z course

+(This code has not been updated since I took the course in 2017.)